jkirkwin/CSC360/file system/README.md

 In order to move forward with implementing first-round versions of these functions, we will need a checkpointing system.

-    On option is to wrap it up in a struct where we can keep track of how full it is and any other metadata we need.
+I wrapped a block buffer in a struct where we can keep track of how full it is and any other metadata we need.
+For now, the buffer size is set to accomodate 64 blocks.
+This seems small enough to be reasonable from a resource point of view but large enough that we won't need to go to disk every time something is modified.

-    The actual buffer its self will need an organization scheme too.
-        Option 1: write directly to the buffer as if it were the disk.
-            This could make doing offsets tricky - i.e. we wouldn't be able to use the offset functionality given by the disk.

-        Option 2: have more structure, where the buffer is organized as a list of operations or transactions.
-            This will make the checkpoint buffer its self much more complex, but might help us break things up logically.

 [TODO]
 Here is the API I've defined for now.
 We'll definitely need to add some more